Experimental and Monte Carlo Simulation Studies to Investigate the Working Principle of Compact Nanodosimeters: Materials and Methods

 The Am-241 source (Eckert \& Ziegler, catalog number AM1A2100U) emitting alpha particles with a mean energy of 4.6~MeV is attached to a brass collimator with a length of 80~mm at a distance of 95~mm from the cell hole axis.
 The beam-defining aperture of the collimator has a diameter of 1~mm.

-A PIN photodiode with a square sensitive area of 3.2~mm~x~3.2~mm, positioned 15~mm from the cell hole axis, registers primary particles at a rate of about 2.2~Hz and is used as the trigger detector.
+A PIN photodiode with a square sensitive area of 3.2~mm~$\times$~3.2~mm, positioned 15~mm from the cell hole axis, registers primary particles at a rate of about 2.2~Hz and is used as the trigger detector.

 The data acquisition system includes a digital Picoscope 3206D oscilloscope (Pico Technology Ltd., UK), picking up the signals, which are analyzed retrospectively.
-It is required to attenuate the nanodosimeter signal produced in the cell hole to a level suitable for an ORTEC 9301 preamplifier (ORTEC, Oak Ridge, Tennessee, USA) by terminating its input line with an additional 50 Ohm to ground.
+It is required to attenuate the nanodosimeter signal produced in the cell hole to a level suitable for an ORTEC 9301 preamplifier (ORTEC, Oak Ridge, Tennessee, USA) by terminating its input line with an additional 50~$\Omega$ to ground.
 Further, a 6~dB attenuator is used right before the preamplifier's input.
 The trigger detector signals are amplified via a CAEN 1425 preamplifier (C.A.E.N.
 S.p.A., Viareggio, Italy).
 Both preamplifiers are connected to the oscilloscope input channels via 50~$\Omega$ terminators.

 The gas system, providing a continuous gas flow in the low-pressure chamber of the nanodosimeter, consists of a 248A flow control valve (MKS Inc., Andover, MA, USA), an MKS Type 250 pressure/flow controller, an MKS Type 626 Baratron manometer, and a manual precision valve to adjust the outflow to the vacuum pump.